 Image: Sorted binary tree showing in-order traversal, public domain

-In-order output: A B C D E F G H I — sorted ascending.
-Walking a BST in-order yields every key in sorted order in a single pass, which is exactly why in-order is the go-to traversal for ordered output.
+In-order output: A B C D E F G H I, sorted ascending.
+Every key in order from a single pass.

 Iterative implementation with an explicit stack